Ransomware Definition

 Ransomware Definition: Good security is your first line of defense against ransomware

-The key point to note here is that user awareness really needs to be your last time of defense rather than your first.
-You’re basically hoping that they will catch anything which has somehow slipped past your automated defenses rather than relying on your automated defenses to catch anything which has somehow slipped past humans.
+The key point to note here is that user awareness needs to be your last time of defense rather than your first.
+You’re hoping that they will catch anything that has somehow slipped past your automated defenses rather than relying on your automated defenses to catch anything that has somehow slipped past humans.

 Ransomware Definition: You may need to tighten up internet-usage policies